sbradshaw/serverless-auction/README.md

 Deploy a single lambda function to AWS

 ```
-# Deploy the createAuctions function/handler to AWS
+# Deploy the getAuctions function/handler to AWS

 FUNCTION=getAuctions npm run deploy-fn
 ```